Tornado outbreak of May 26–31, 2013: Bennington, Kansas

 This large, very slow-moving, and erratic tornado remained on the ground for just over an hour as it executed a cyclonic loop in Ottawa County south of the town of Minneapolis and west of Bennington.
-It initially touched down several miles west of Bennington on May 28 at 5:39 p.m.
+It initially touched down several miles west of Bennington on May 28 at 5:45 p.m.
 CDT (2239 UTC).
 Upon formation, it snapped power poles and moved southeast before turning north as it approached U.S. Route 81.
 As the tornado reached the northern end of the track (its strongest point), it swept away a machinery shed, with one combine harvester stored inside being thrown and torn apart.
 Trees and shrubs were completely debarked.
 Ground scouring occurred and a large semi-like truck was moved several feet and tipped over.
 About 1000 cattle were killed in this area as well.
 The tornado then moved to the southwest and destroyed the roof of a well constructed shed and throwing the heavy metal shed door into a field, blew a trailer 40 yd, snapped many more power poles, and downed numerous trees.
 A home that was under construction lost all four exterior walls and a fifth-wheel camper was blown 200 yd.
 A second home suffered minor shingle damage and impact dents in the siding from flying debris, a few more sheds/outbuildings were either damaged or destroyed, and a third home had siding and chimney damage (mostly from debris impact) and was slightly moved off of the foundation.
 The tornado lifted around 6:45 p.m.
 CDT (2345 UTC), just to the south-southwest of where it touched down.
-Initially, the tornado was rated as an EF4, with the rating based on Doppler on Wheels surface wind measurements, which indicated a far larger and stronger tornado.
-Gusts were measured far into the EF5 intensity range, with a peak value of 247 mph; however, those winds were measured 300 ft above the surface.
-However, DOW windspeed measurements were found to be almost 264 mph (47m above ground level).
-Based on damage indicators and the surface wind measurements, the highest winds that translated to the ground were around 150 mph.
-Because mobile doppler radar data is not a method by which tornadoes are rated, it was later officially downgraded to an EF3.
-Despite the downgrade, the National Climatic Data Center maintains that the Bennington tornado was violent, and likely reached EF4 intensity at some point in its life.
-The wind gusts above the surface were among the highest ever measured/estimated on record, comparable to the highest non-tornadic gust of 253 mph measured during Cyclone Olivia in 1996.
-Some damage was observed from areas that were not directly in the path of the tornado, suggesting a very large wind field as well.
-Winds of 150 mph were also measured over an area approximately 0.5 mi wide while 100 mph winds covered an area 1.5 mi in diameter.
-Due to the tornado's slow motion, several areas in its path were likely exposed to winds well in excess of 100 mph for at least 45 minutes.